top of page

 1. What makes Taiji.sg different?

-1. We maximize the potential of our learners based on individual abilities,and convey the fundamentals and principles of Tai Chi through our unique teaching method that makes learning easy for people from all walks of life.
+1. We maximize the potential of our learners based on individual abilities, and convey the fundamentals and principles of Tai Chi through simplified instructions in modern context that makes learning easy for people from all walks of life.
 With Taiji.sg, you will learn Tai Chi as it forebears intended, rather than through scoring systems or postures based on rigid guidelines.

 2. What is the learning path at Taiji.sg?